Ms. Irene was angry. ...Thankfully not too angry with NY.

 & dinner [baked chicken with cream of mushroom sauce, velveeta shells, broccoli and rice].

-..Breakfast has always been my specialty lol.
+..Breakfast has always been my specialty lol

 On a regular day, I never cook. ...Though I know how.